SalmonMode/salmonmode.github.io/_posts/2020-12-16-prisoners-dilemma-in-testing.md

 ![Zach Galifianakis trying to do math while math symbols fly around"](/images/lots_of_math.webp){:height="auto" width="100%"}

-In my [previous post]({% post_url 2020-08-26-what-would-qa-do-all-day %}), I made a point about mini-waterfall not being sustainable, and the math not adding up.
+In my [previous post]({% post_url 2020-08-26-what-would-qa-do-all-day %}), I made a point about mini-waterfall not being sustainable, and the math not adding up (and also provided alternatives).
 I'd like to expand on this separately, because I feel it needs to be addressed in detail.

 So what exactly is "the math" here?
 Well, to answer that, we need to look at what I would consider a typical mini-waterfall process to be.